-The General Announcements describes university-wide academic policies and procedures for graduate study at Rice University.
+The General Announcements describe university-wide academic policies and procedures for graduate study at Rice University.
 Students are responsible for meeting all program and university requirements.
-In addition to agreeing with the regulations stated in their graduate program handbook, students must also be in agreement with the General Announcements and the Code of Student Conduct (see next section).
+In addition to agreeing with the regulations stated in their graduate program handbook, students must also agree with the General Announcements and the Code of Student Conduct (see next section).
 A student failing to meet department or university requirements is subject to dismissal from the program.

-In cases where there is conflicting information, university regulations take precedence over graduate program regulations, which take precedence over research group regulations.
+In cases with conflicting information, university regulations take precedence over graduate program regulations, which take precedence over research group regulations.
 When in doubt, students should first seek help at the department level (academic program administrator) and then at the central administration level (Office of Graduate and Postdoctoral Studies).

-The General Announcements summarizes the university regulations and procedures for Doctoral Degrees, Diploma Programs, Non-thesis Master's Degrees, and Thesis Master's Degrees.
-Please read and familiarize yourself with the following academic policies and procedures:
+The General Announcements summarize the university regulations and procedures for Doctoral Degrees, Diploma Programs, Non-thesis Master's Degrees, and Thesis Master's Degrees.